CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next Release

+### 🎁 Features

+- Improve statement editor
+- Preview statement for the various leagues, when available, in the statement editor

 ## 3.13.1

 ### 🐞 Bug fix